1.1 By use of this site you agree to be bound by the terms and conditions of this agreement.

 Online Training Membership offers unlimited access to all online training, including live webinars and webinar recordings, for the duration of membership.

-Mercia operates a fair usage policy for our memberships; see Non-attendance and Fair Usage Policy below.
-Memberships are a 12 month subscription.
-All membership fees are per person per month.
+Mercia operates a fair usage policy for our memberships; see Non-attendance and Fair Usage Policy.

-Members are eligible for discounted rates on course credits to use against face to face or online training not included in their membership option.
-Course credits are available to purchase at the lowest credit price.
+Members are eligible to purchase course credits at the lowest credit price to use against face to face or online training not included in their chosen membership option.

-Entering into a Membership implies acknowledgement of the conditions above and agreement to Mercia’s right to invoice for additional members of staff if it subsequently becomes clear that at the time of making the initial declaration of chargeable staff, one or more individuals was omitted from the list.
+Entering into a Membership implies acknowledgment of the conditions above and agreement to Mercia’s right to invoice for additional members of staff if it subsequently becomes clear that at the time of making the initial declaration of chargeable staff, one or more individuals was omitted from the list of chargeable staff.

 You must notify Mercia in writing or by email with a read receipt of any changes that you wish to make to your Membership during the year.

-Course credits can be used by any employee of your firm on any Mercia courses at any of our venues, and on all webinars and conferences.
+Course credits can be used by any employee of your firm on any Mercia face to face courses at any of our venues, and on all webinars, conferences, management courses and the Probate course and assessment.
 There are no limits to the number of course credits that can be used on any one course, subject to places being available.

 Course credits are not valid for in-house courses.

 The Mercia website and our brochures provide details of the number of credits required to attend individual face-to-face courses and webinars.